-Craig Schlenoff is the Group Leader of the Cognition and Collaboration Systems Group in the Intelligent Systems Division at the National Institute of Standards and Technology.
+Craig Schlenoff is the Group Leader of the Cognition and Collaboration Systems Group and the Program Manager of the Robotic Systems for Smart Manufacturing Program in the Intelligent Systems Division at the National Institute of Standards and Technology.
+He leads the Agility Performance of Robotic Systems project and co-leads the Embodied AI and Data Generation for Manufacturing Robotics project.
 His research interests include knowledge representation/ontologies, intention recognition, and performance evaluation techniques applied to manufacturing robotic systems.
 He has led multiple million-dollar projects, dealing with performance evaluation of advanced military technologies and agility performance of manufacturing robotic systems.
-He has published over 150 journal and conference papers, guest edited three journals, and written two book chapters.
-He is currently the chair of the IEEE Ontology for Robotics and Automation Working Group and has previously served as the program manager for the Process Engineering Program at NIST and the Director of Ontologies at VerticalNet.
-He received his Bachelors degree from the University of Maryland and a Masters degree from Rensselaer Polytechnic Institute, both in mechanical engineering, and a PhD from the University of Burgundy, France in computer science.
+He has published over 150 journal and conference papers, guest edited three journals, and written three book chapters.
+He is currently the Associate Vice President for Standardization within the IEEE Robotics and Automation Society and the vice chair of the IEEE Robot Task Representation Working Group.
+He previously served as the program manager for the Process Engineering Program at NIST and the Director of Ontologies at VerticalNet.
+He received his Bachelor’s degree from the University of Maryland and his Master’s degree from Rensselaer Polytechnic Institute, both in mechanical engineering, and his PhD from the University of Burgundy, France in computer science.

 IEEE Standards Association Standards Medallion for significant contributions to IEEE Standards (December 2019)